-While your brand piece can raise awareness of your business at any time, running special deals, seasonal offers, and incentives can help you bring more people through your door during quieter periods, or maximize on the busier shopping seasons.
+While your brand piece can raise awareness of your business at any time, running special deals, seasonal offers, and incentives can help you bring more people through your door during quieter periods, or maximise on the busier shopping seasons.
 There are many different offer types, from “buy one get one free”(BOGO) to “% off” discounts.

 You could also run a competition for customers to win a more valuable prize — while collecting customer contact details in the process so you can email them later.
-Here are some ideas on how to use flyers or postcards to promote time-bound offers.
+Here are some ideas on how to use flyers to promote time-bound offers.

 4. Take to the streets.

 If you want to get the word out about your business, why not get out there and do it in person?
 Sure, you might not have time to do this every day, but if you can carve out an hour or two, it can really be time well spent.